MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/integrate-social-engagement-dynamics-365.md

 Search topics are usually created by Administrators or Power Analysts directly in the settings of [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
 However, to get up and running quickly, users with Administrator or Power Analyst user roles in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] can set up searches from within [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].

 To have the full set of options for creating a search topic available, it’s a good idea to work directly in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
-[Find out how to set up search topics in Social Engagement](set-up-searches.md).
+[Find out how to set up search topics in Market Insights](set-up-searches.md).

 ## Reset Social Insights